From meeting to done in four steps

 Extract action items

 Jalapeño's AI reads the transcript and pulls out commitments as structured action items.
 Each one gets an owner, a due date, and a priority.
-Items are organized into parent tasks, subtasks, and dependencies so the critical path is visible before standup.
-You review, edit, and move on.
+Items are organized into parent tasks, subtasks, and dependencies so you can see what blocks what before standup.
+Each one arrives as a suggestion: review, edit, confirm, move on.

 Owner, due date, priority